radiantlogic-v8/documentation-new/documentation/installation-guide/01-introduction.md

 ## Installing RadiantOne

 Once all Zookeeper nodes have been configured and started, install RadiantOne.
-Details about the RadiantOne installation process can be found in the RadiantOne Installation Guide.
+Details about the RadiantOne installation process can be found in [Installation](02-installation).

 If you use a load balancer, enter the hostname of the load balancer in the ZooKeeper Hostname/IP field.
 If you do not use a load balancer, enter the hostname and port number of one of the machines in the Zookeeper ensemble in the ZooKeeper Hostname/IP field.
 In this example, a load balancer is not used, so the Hostname value is r1-server, and the port number would be 2181.